Mahgabin18/Inheritance/README.md

-# Inheritance
-Inheritance of animals
+# Inheritance of ANIMALS
-// this project inherits from the base classes into derived classes
+// this project is from my CSCI235 class and it introoduces inheritance, as it inherits from the base classes into derived classes